This area comprises of 3 districts, 9, 10, 11 plus Downtown Core Planning Area and Sentosa. The CCR is considered as the heart of Singapore.

 Sell one buy two

 Finding your dream home has never been so easy like before.
 You can view the latest and premium projects with detailed information about pricing, unit types, virtual tours and many more at the comfort of your home.
-Tap here to find your dream home.
+Tap this link here to find your dream home.

 "I am not your typical agent who just deal with transactions for people.